vercre/vc/GOVERNANCE.md

-# Vercre Governance
+# Credibil VC Governance

-This document defines the project governance for Vercre.
+This document defines the project governance for the Credibil VC project.

 ## Principles

-The Vercre community adheres to the following principles:
+The Credibil VC community adheres to the following principles:

-- Open: Vercre is open source.
+- Open: Credibil VC is open source.
 See repository guidelines and processes below.
 - Welcoming and respectful: See Code of Conduct, below.
 - Transparent and accessible: Work and collaboration are done in public.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.